 3. Add a Thin Coating of Oil or Butter

-Recipes Where Cottage Cheese Is Baked but Not Browned
+Recipes Where Cottage Cheese is Baked but Not Browned

 Cottage cheese is often used in recipes where browning isn’t necessary or desirable.
 In these dishes, cottage cheese’s creamy texture adds moisture and richness without the need for a golden crust.